 So that’s how I set up the Freedom Fighters.
 Everything was open and loving and nobody expressed any negative energy about anything within the group, which was devoid of machinations or power struggles.
 It was the people on the outside who created the problems.
 The Freedom Fighters reached a crisis point when someone on the outside sent a letter threatening the President and called themselves a Freedom Fighter too, which initiated a Secret Service investigation of my group, even though we were expressly non-violent and forbade weapons at all our events.
 The state leader in Georgia resigned after his home was broken into and all membership information removed.
 There were other incidents, including a break-in at my apartment.
 At the same time, the government launched a huge assault on the magazine’s advertisers, known as Operation Green Merchant.
 Paranoia abounded.

 In three years, the Freedom Fighters accomplished a lot.
 The rallies we manifested became the biggest political events of our time and I’d amassed one of the largest mailing lists in the movement.
-But I wanted to pursue a more spiritual path and didn’t want to raise a family with such a target on my back, so I gave the mailing list to NORML and that was the end of the Freedom Fighters and the end of my career as a political activist.
+But my company grew unhappy with the organization, so I gave the mailing list to NORML and that was the end of the Freedom Fighters and the end of my career as a political activist.
 I stopped organizing political events and started organizing ceremonies.

 Some day I hope the Freedom Fighters hold a reunion.

 I’ve spent the last seven years developing these transformational tools and I think they are ready to release to the general public.
 I hope all the shamans, magicians, witches and warlocks check these out at some point.
 They combine aromatherapy, color therapy and crystal therapy with sigil magic.